mvs834/Yandex.Practicum/DS 08 Face age recognition/README.md

 The goal of this project is to determine the approximate age of a person based on a photograph using a dataset of labeled images of people with their ages.

-## Project Execution

-### Data Upload and EDA
-- The data is provided in the form of photographs and labeled ages.
-- The age distribution in the dataset is imbalanced, with the most common age group being between 20-30 years old.
-- Photographs of people over the age of 60 are less common in the dataset, which may result in poorer model performance on such photographs.

-### Model Training
-- A three-layered neural network ResNet50 without augmentation was created with a ReLU activation function and an Adam optimizer.

 ## Skills and Tools

 - **python**